chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     1. l(t) = l(s)
     2. ∀ i ∈ N:sub:`l(s)`: ( 𝔟:sub:`l(s) - i + 1 ` = 𝔞:sub:`i` ) ∎

-Since every Word is a String, the Inverse of Word is similarly defined, with the additional constraint that *s* belong to a Language **L**.
+Since every Word is a String, the Inverse of Word is similarly defined, with the additional constraint that *s* belong to a Language **L**, i.e. add a third bullet to Definition 1.2.4 *s ∈* **L**.
 The Inverse of a Word is easily understood through a few illustrative examples in English.
 The following table lists some words in English and their Inverses,

 | Word | Inverse |
 | ---- | ------- |